vga-team/plugin-examples/README.md

   - `data-provider.plugin.js` is a sample plugin that registered as a data provider.
 When the data is queried, it mocks some waiting time and returns an array of number.
   - `shared-state.plugin.js` is a sample plugin that has a shared value across plugins.
 When the shared value is updated, all the instances of this plugin would be updated with the new value.
   - `tile-layer.plugin.js` is a sample plugin that adds a map layer into the vis.
 It also shows how the props from the config file is passed in and used.
+  - `d3.plugin.js` is a sample plugin that shows how to import an external library to implement advanced features.

 ## How to Start